What is OSFED (Other Specified Feeding and Eating Disorders)?

 Many people who have eating disorders do not meet all the diagnostic criteria for either Anorexia or Bulimia.
 For example, if someone is 14% below ideal body and the diagnostic criteria indicates that they have to be 15% below to have Anorexia Nervosa, then, they do not officially meet the diagnosis.
 This holds true for someone who has been binging and purging numerous times a day, but for less than 6 months; which is the duration necessary for the diagnosis of Bulimia.
 However, the eating disorder is just as real and serious as when all diagnostic criteria are met.
 Yet, the official diagnosis will be stated as OSFED.
 The tendency to minimize the magnitude or intrusiveness of the eating disorder behaviors and to believe that there is “no real problem” is a position that is frequently, and errantly, held.

-Plagued by obsessive thoughts about what is going to be eaten, or not eaten, when exercise is going to take place and how is it all going to work out, or how to get rid of “all that food that was just eaten” are all familiar dilemmas for those with Bulimia or EDNOS.
-Who would want others to know that they engage in binging or perhaps even worse, throwing up, or using laxatives?
-“Oh Gross”, comes to mind for many who have developed EDNOS or Bulimia; or at least they believe that is what others would think if they only knew.
+Plagued by obsessive thoughts about what is going to be eaten, or not eaten, when exercise is going to take place and how is it all going to work out, or how to get rid of “all that food that was just eaten” are all familiar dilemmas for those with Bulimia or OSFED.
 Additionally, since these individuals frequently believe that they “are failures even at having an eating disorder, and that their body weight and size are so great” they are embarrassed and ashamed to admit to their struggles.
 Many of them suffer in silence and humiliation.

 How does it start?

-How would I know if this was going on with me?
+How would I know if this is what I have?

-So, what would be the big deal if I did have EDNOS?
+So, what would be the big deal if I did have OSFED?